Surfing Featured in

-Needless to say that winter cold does not make for a positive surfing experience, especially in the South Island, where winters tend to be considerably severer.
+Surfing in New Zealand is possible year-round.
+However, needless to say, that winter cold can spoil one's surfing experience, especially in the South Island, where winters tend to be severer.
 Thus, it is advisable to go into surfing during the warm season between September and April.